colgate-cosc480ds/lab2/README.md

 The lab is due **Thursday, Feb.
 16th 2017 at 11:59pm**.
 Submission instructions appear the end.  *When you finish, please be sure to write a commit message!*

+## Updates

+**Updates to the lab will be posted here**:

+- Feb.
+14, 2017: Correction: the number of rows in `flights.csv` may in fact be slightly less than the number of rows in the input because some rows are filtered out (those with 'NA' in `DepTime` or `ArrTime`).

 ## Your challenge

 This assignment is designed to expose you to some of the challenges of a typical task faced by a data scientist: using command-line tools and Python scripting to "wrangle" data into a format for subsequent analysis.
 In addition, the dataset we will use for this lab is "large" and so you will have to design your programs so that they run efficiently *even when the amount of available memory is smaller than the dataset*.